 The guidance relates to both human and veterinary medicines, unless otherwise indicated.

 Earlier this week, the Agency published the first version of its procedural guidance for industry which outlines the practical and simplified requirements that companies should follow to make sure that necessary changes to their marketing authorisation are made by the end of March 2019, to allow for the continued marketing of their medicine in the European Economic Area (EEA) after Brexit.

 Companies are advised to regularly check EMA's dedicated webpage on the consequences of the UK's withdrawal from the EU.

-This questions-and-answers document follows the publication of the European Commission/EMA notice to marketing authorisation holders of centrally authorised medicines for human and veterinary use on 2 May 2017.
+This questions-and-answers document follows the publication of the notice to stakeholders of centrally authorised medicines for human and veterinary use on 2 May 2017.